John G. Trump: High Voltage Engineering Corporation

+As federal funding for nuclear physics expanded, HVEC pivoted from medical devices to large research accelerators for universities and national laboratories.
+Trump and Van de Graaff contributed technical innovations that enabled higher-voltage machines.
+Between 1958 and 1973, HVEC manufactured 55 tandem accelerators that became the dominant platform for nuclear physics experiments.
+At its peak, nearly 70 percent of papers in experimental nuclear physics relied on data from HVEC accelerators.

+At the time of its 1963 public offering, HVEC was ARD's largest asset and the first company it introduced to public markets.
+Along with Ionics, it established ARD's focus on research-intensive ventures.
+This approach anticipated ARD's later investment in Digital Equipment Corporation, considered the first "home run" of venture capital industry.

+HVEC invested heavily in higher-energy accelerators with the potential to fuse superheavy elements.
+When federal support for nuclear physics retreated in 1969, its research accelerator business collapsed.
+Trump exited his position as chairman in 1970, but continued providing technical advice over the next decade.
+The company reorganized as a conglomerate focused on industrial radiation processing products.
+Under a new business model, Trump championed industrial and environmental uses of electron beam technology.
+In 1962, he encouraged the company to invest in new industrial applications of ionizing radiation.
+In the late 1970s, he led research into electron beam treatment of wastewater and sewage sludge, demonstrating that high-energy radiation could eliminate pathogens and organic contaminants.
+In 1980, HVEC received contracts from Miami-Dade County and the Massachusetts Metropolitan District Commission to develop commercial-scale water treatment systems.

+HVEC was privately purchased in 1988 and filed for bankruptcy in 2005.
+Trump held HVEC shares until his death in 1985.

-Wastewater experiments (1974–1985)
+Wastewater experiments

 In 1972, Congress passed new Clean Water Act standards for secondary treatment of wastewater discharged into oceans and waterways.
 New rules gave cities five years to make major upgrades to sewage treatment.
 Trump, who had longstanding interests in sterilization methods, initiated a new program at MIT concentrated on disinfecting wastewater.
 He researched using an electron beam from a 2-MeV accelerator as the deactivating agent in the treatment of municipal wastewater sludge.
 The High Voltage Research Laboratory developed a prototype system that was tested at Boston's Deer Island Waste Water Treatment Plant, and it was able to provide bacterial and viral disinfection via continuous on-line treatment.

 Trump retired from his faculty appointment in 1973, but continued running wastewater experiments and teaching MIT students as a senior lecturer.
 He directed the High Voltage Research Laboratory until stepping down in 1980.
 Trump remained engaged in wastewater research until the year of his death.

-Trump died in Cambridge, Massachusetts on February 21, 1985.
+Trump died in Cambridge, Massachusetts, on February 21, 1985.

 Science education

 Trump became a trustee of the Boston Museum of Science in 1961.
-When the museum installed the original Van de Graff generator as a permanent exhibition, he designed electrostatic shielding that allowed live audience demonstrations.
+When the museum installed the original Van de Graaff generator as a permanent exhibition, he designed electrostatic shielding that allowed live audience demonstrations.
 He became a life trustee of the museum.